-To impart students knowledge about the basics and applications of various appropriate technologies in the field of civil engineering.
+The objective of this course is to impart students knowledge about the basics and applications of various appropriate technologies in civil engineering field.

-MODULE I BASICS CONCEPTS
+MODULE IBASICS CONCEPTS

-Back ground, Tools, Choices and Implications, Appropriate Technology Movement (an overview) - Basic design process, basic financial analysisdiscounted cash flow, and energy fundamentals.
+Background, Tools, Choices and Implications, Appropriate Technology Movement (an overview) - Basic design process, Basic financial analysis -Discounted cash flow, and energy fundamentals.